Canning, Freezing & More Preserving / Recipes

 Wipe any salt residue off the rim and seal the jar loosely with a lid, as you want to let the gases escape while the lemons ferment.

 Leave the jar out at room temperature for at least three weeks.
 Always use a clean utensil to scoop the lemons out of the jar.
-They do not need to be refrigerated and will keep at room temperature indefinitely.
+They do not need to be refrigerated and will keep at room temperature indefinitely (though the lemons and brine will naturally darken over time).

 Moroccan Preserved Lemons